ucozlab/react-redux/README.md

 ## Guide Documentation

+Each series comes with it's own guide in this repo.
 Each guide will have a README file for its specific documentation:

 - [Guide 1: React Router](https://github.com/bradwestfall/CSS-Tricks-React-Series/tree/master/guide-1-react-router)
 - [Guide 2: Container Components](https://github.com/bradwestfall/CSS-Tricks-React-Series/tree/master/guide-2-container-components)